Ari-Smith-Research/Ari-Smith-Research.github.io/catalog-of-works.md

 *If on a Winter's Night a Thrill...
 (After Italo Calvino)* for 2-Channel Fixed Media - 2021, 6'42"

-*Contour Without Cut (Karen Barad in Penthesilea)* (after Bruno Latour, Karen Barad, George Lewis, Roscoe Mitchell, Sam Gilliam, and Italo Calvino) for Celesta-Player - 2021, 10'
+*Contour Without Cut (Barad in Penthesilea)* (after Karen Barad,  Sam Gilliam, Italo Calvino, Bruno Latour, George Lewis, and Roscoe Mitchell) for Celesta-Player - 2021, 10'

 *Death and Transliteration* for Mezzo-Soprano and Cellist (text by the composer) - 2021, 2'